-The immigration lawyers at Richards and Jurusik have decades of combined experience in immigration law for Canadians.
+The immigration lawyers at Richards and Jurusik have decades of combined experience helping Canadians to live and work in the US.
 Due to our proximity to Canada, we have developed a unique practice catering to the needs of Canadian citizens seeking the opportunity to work and live in the United States.

 If you are a Canadian looking for representation to work and live in the United States, choose an Immigration Lawyer with specific experience working with Canadians.
 Canadian citizens enjoy the ability to travel to the United States under the USMCA (NAFTA) and visa-exempt status for temporary time periods as visitors.
 In many cases, Canadian citizens are involved in activities within the United States that require additional immigration status.